 - Modification of race format.

 - Cancellation of event.

 - If inclement weather or any other cause forces the revision or cancellation of any event, funds will not be refunded.
-These acts are god are out of the Race Directors control and therefore the event will not refund monies collected to host the planned events.
+These acts of God are out of the Race Director’s control and therefore the event will not refund monies collected to host the planned events.

 - The Race Director or Course Director makes the call to remove individuals from the field of activity.
 The Co- Race Director is the designated weather watcher utilizing local resources and the internet.
 Safe locations for events will be personal vehicles, first responder vehicles if allowed, and permanent mortar and black buildings.
 Skill level of all athletes must be considered.